 Of course, hiring a Gastroenterologist to start a GI Program would be no small task.
 With demand for cancer screenings increasing nationwide and only 500 GI fellows coming out of training each year, Gastroenterologists are one of the most in-demand specialists and, therefore, especially difficult to recruit.
 The latest projections show a shortage of 1,630 Gastroenterologists by the year 2025.

 The organization knew it wouldn’t be easy, so when Tim Sheley, Executive Vice President of Business Development at Jackson Physician Search, reached out, they were eager to learn more.
 Tim detailed the 100% digital physician recruitment strategy and explained the benefits of partnering with a firm with national reach and regional expertise.
 He introduced them to a Jackson Physician Search Senior Search Consultant, a native of Ohio, who was familiar with the region and prepared to help his client establish the much-needed program.

 A Challenging Physician Search

-Nathan immediately recognized the challenges of the search.
+He immediately recognized the challenges of the search.
 The rural location was one thing, but starting a program from scratch would likely be a turnoff for most candidates.
 The prospect might be daunting for GIs coming out of training, and more established GIs would be unlikely to want to start over in this way.

 Thinking Outside the Box

 Leadership at the organization understood the tough reality of the gastroenterology market, so they were willing to be flexible in order to find a physician.
-They were open to someone right out of training, but Nathan found these candidates were intimidated by the responsibility of launching a program without a mentor to guide them.
+They were open to someone right out of training, but the physician recruiter found these candidates were intimidated by the responsibility of launching a program without a mentor to guide them.
 In response, leadership forged a partnership with a health center in Cincinnati to offer phone support for the new physician.